cofarm Cambridge, barnwell road, cambridge

 Full details of the public consultation process, including reports from both phases of community consultation and the Design Brief for Cambridge city’s first community farm, can all be found here.

-The farm, now entering its fifth growing season, has donated over 25 tonnes of premium quality fresh fruit and vegetables worth over £100,000 to 8 community food hubs which were established across Cambridge to support people experiencing food insecurity, as a response to the coronavirus pandemic.
+The farm, now in its sixth growing season, has so far donated over 36 tonnes of premium quality fresh fruit and vegetables worth over £125,000 to 8 community food hubs which were established across Cambridge to support people experiencing food insecurity, as a response to the coronavirus pandemic.
 We work very closely with Cambridge Sustainable Food Partnership, who coordinate the network of food hubs across the city.
 The short film below, shot during the pandemic, gives a flavour of this work.

 Volunteers sort through the harvest, in preparation for donating it to local community food hubs.
 CoFarm Cambridge, August 2020.